PerNilsson360/jstr/README.md

 - Namespaces.
 - Processing instructions.

-Also since there are diferences between the internal data trees used by JSON and XML there might be subtle semantic differencis between this implementation of XPath 1.0 and a standard complient XML implementation.
+Also since there are differences between the internal data trees used by JSON and XML there might be subtle semantic differences between this implementation of XPath 1.0 and a standard compliant XML implementation.
 Having said that the intention is to follow [1] as much as possible.

-Also note that XPath 1.0 is a small language compared to XPath 3.1 this has some benefits and ofcourse also some drawbacks.
+Also note that XPath 1.0 is a small language compared to XPath 3.1 this has some benefits and of course also some drawbacks.

 ## XPath 1.0 tutorial
 The following is a XPath 1.0 tutorial.
 It also shows how to use the tool jxp.